 About Me

-Since 2010, she has excavated and carried out paleoethnobotanical field research in North America (USA), Central America (Belize; Mexico; Guatemala), South America (Peru; Argentina), Polynesia (Hawaii), and East Asia (Mongolia).
-She also manages a series of collections-based research projects at the Yale Peabody Museum and in the Yale Department of Anthropology, ranging from materials characterization and sourcing to analyses of faunal skeletal remains.
+Since 2010, she has excavated and carried out archaeobotanical field research in North America (USA), Central America (Belize; Mexico; Guatemala), South America (Peru; Argentina), Polynesia (Hawaii), and Central and East Asia (Kyrgyzstan; Mongolia).
+She has also managed a series of collections-based research projects at the Yale Peabody Museum and in the Yale Department of Anthropology, ranging from materials characterization and sourcing to analyses of faunal skeletal remains.
+Her collections research, her doctoral research, and her post-doctoral research ultimately fall under a set of unifying themes connected to subsistence, domestication, human-nonhuman (i.e. multispecies) relations, sociopolitical transformation, and material evidence of long distance interactive networks as revealed through multiproxy archaeological scientific methods.

 Education

-PhD (in Progress), Yale University
+PhD Anthropology (Archaeology Concentration), Yale University (2025)

 M.Phil Anthropology (Archaeology Concentration), Yale University (2021)